-- The Lord’s Prayer started with “Our Father” an act of reverence and worship for our heavenly father, father of all grace.
+- The Lord’s Prayer started with “Our Father,” an act of reverence and worship for our heavenly father, father of all grace.
 In worship, we proclaim to God who He is, his supremacy and almightiness.
-In praise we declare his awesome works and the wonders of His might.
-Psalm 100:4 tells us how we can only access God’s presence through thanksgiving, praise and worship.
-It is noteworthy that we are not qualified to make any petition of the Lord unless and until we have praised, thanked and worshipped him for who he is and for what he’s done for us.
+In praise, we declare his wondrous works and the wonders of His might.
+Psalm 100:4 tells us how we can only access God’s presence through thanksgiving, praise, and worship.
+It is noteworthy that we are not qualified to make any petition of the Lord unless and until we have praised, thanked, and worshipped him for who he is and for what he’s done for us.

-- When we say “Our father in heaven” we reverently worship him, declaring that He is God and father above all.
-We proclaim His supremacy and pre-eminence in all things and over all.
+- When we say “Our father in heaven,” we reverently worship him, declaring He is God and father above all.
+We proclaim His supremacy and pre-eminence in all things and overall.

-- “Hallowed be your name” by this, we remind him (off course He never forgets) that His name is most holy.
+- “Hallowed be your name” by this, we remind him (of course, He never forgets) that His name is most holy.
 His name has done wonderful and terrible things in righteousness.
-Proverbs 18:10 says “the name of the Lord is a strong tower: the righteous runneth into it and is safe” When we hallow His name, we praise and worship him for the great deliverance His name has wrought for us.
+Proverbs 18:10 says, “the name of the Lord is a strong tower: the righteous runneth into it and is safe” When we hallow His name, we praise and worship him for the great deliverance His name has wrought for us.
 Would you take a few minutes to recount a few of His wonders in your life and give Him Praise?

-- When we pray “your kingdom come”, we proclaim his Lordship and supremacy.
-We establish His throne over and above all thrones, powers, and government.
-So He is the only God whose has no rival.
+- When we pray “your kingdom come,” we proclaim his Lordship and supremacy.
+We establish His throne over and above all thrones, powers, and governments.
+So He is the only God who has no rival.
 His name and praise will never end.

-- When we say “your will be done, on earth as it is in heaven” we declare our absolute obedience and allegiance to Him who is God and king over the heavens and the earth.
+- When we say, “your will be done, on earth as it is in heaven,” we declare our absolute obedience and allegiance to Him, who is God and king over the heavens and the earth.
 Obedience is arguably the highest form of worship to God.
-In 1 Samuel 15:22 God declared that to obey is better that sacrifice.
-When we whole heartedly declare that his will be done, we declare our allegiance to Him.
+In 1 Samuel 15:22, God declared that obeying is better than sacrifice.
+When we wholeheartedly declare that his will be done, we declare our allegiance to Him.

-- Even while making petition for our daily bread and for forgiveness of our sins, it comes from the standpoint of reverence and acknowledgement of God as our only source of providence and forgiveness.
+- Even while making petitions for our daily bread and the forgiveness of our sins, it comes from the reverence and acknowledgment of God as our only source of providence and forgiveness.

-The Lord’s Prayer gave us a complete template for prayer and clearly underscores the importance of praise and worship in our prayer life.
+The Lord’s Prayer gave us a complete template for prayer and underscored the importance of praise and worship in our prayer life.
 When we praise and worship God in prayers, we provide a fast track for our petitions and needs.
-In this prayer we enjoy an absolute atmosphere for praise and worship, as we see God take the centre stage in our prayers and our lives.
+In this prayer, we enjoy an absolute atmosphere for praise and worship as we see God take center stage in our prayers and lives.

-The prayer comes to a conclusive end by acknowledging that to God belongs the kingdom, the power and glory for ever.
+The prayer comes to a conclusive end by acknowledging that to God belongs the kingdom, the power, and glory forever.
 What a depth of worship.
-The great king Nebuchadnezzar failed to acknowledge this truth, he received the mind of a beast for a season.
+The great king Nebuchadnezzar failed to recognize this truth, and he received a beast’s mind for a season.

-How about when we acknowledge this truth in deep reverence and worship, God opens the floodgates of His blessings to us.
+When we deeply revere and worship this truth, God opens the floodgates of His blessings to us.

-What a prayer, what a people beloved, what a saviour and what a GOD.
+What a prayer, what a people beloved, what a savior, and what a GOD.